What Is Hyperhidrosis?

 Most doctors start by recommending aluminum chloride hexahydrate (Drysol), a version of aluminum chloride.
 It is applied just before bedtime2 to 3 nights continuously, then once a week subsequently to retain improvement.
 This treatment works really well for the patients whose problem is excessive underarm sweating, but it is not satisfactory for those who have palm and sole sweating.

 Iontophoresis for Excessive Sweating:

 In the Iontophoresis treatment method, a medical device transmits mild electrical currents while your affected body part is submerged in water.
 The currents are often delivered to block the sweat glands temporarily.
-Some people feel a slight itchy sensation during the procedure, but the electrical current isn’t strong enough to jolt you.A maintenance program of treatments will continue after one to three weeks, depending on the patient’s response.
+Some people feel a slightly itchy sensation during the procedure, but the electrical current isn’t strong enough to jolt you.A maintenance program of treatments will continue after one to three weeks, depending on the patient’s response.
 This treatment is generally not painful.